Anbe Sivam: Release

 According to S. R. Ashok Kumar of The Hindu, the producers were confident that Anbe Sivam would be a strong competitor at the 50th National Film Awards that they had the film reviewed by the Central Board of Film Certification before the end of 2002 so that they could enter the film into the annual awards list.
-The film was released on 15 January 2003, which coincided with the Thai Pongal festival.
+The film was released on 15 January 2003, which coincided with the Pongal festival.
 It opened alongside five other films, including Vikram's Dhool, Vijayakanth's Chokka Thangam, and Vaseegara, which featured Vijay.Anbe Sivam was screened as a part of the Indian Panorama section of the International Film Festival of India in 2003.
 As a tribute to Safdar Hashmi, a special preview of the film was organised by Haasan in association with Safdar Hashmi Memorial Trust (SAHMAT) on 9 January 2003 at Siri Fort Auditorium.
 The film was dubbed into Telugu as Sathyame Sivam and released on 28 February 2003.
 It was dubbed into Hindi as Shivam and was released two years later in 2005.
 After the release of the original Tamil version, the dubbing rights for the Hindi version were sold at a low price, much to the irritation of the lead actors as they were not able to dub for themselves in Hindi.